SQream/sqream_docs/operational_guides/delete_guide.rst

 ========================================
 Deleting data typically refers to deleting rows, but can refer to deleting other table content as well.
 The general workflow for deleting data is to delete data followed by triggering a cleanup operation.
 The cleanup operation reclaims the space occupied by the deleted rows, discussed further below.

-The **DELETE** statement deletes rows defined by a predicate that you have specified, preventing them from appearing in subsequent queries.
+You can delete data using the **DELETE** statement, which deletes rows defined by a predicate that you have specified, which prevents from appearing in subsequent queries.

 For example, the predicate below defines and deletes rows containing animals heavier than 1000 weight units: